hdan-design/hdan-design.github.io/_pages/About.md

 ---
-title: Not about me
+title: Who I am
-subtitle: Who I'm not & what I'm not about
+subtitle: ... and who I'm not
 ---
----
-### **But first, who am I?**

 ![Me](/images/about/about9.jpg)

-My name is Henry Dan and I'm a Digital Product Designer.
-I design user experiences (UX) and user interfaces (UI).
-I also conduct user research and usability testing.
+My name is Henry Dan and I'm a Digital Product Designer, creating user experiences (UX) and user interfaces (UI) for apps and websites.
+I also conduct user research and usability testing to help businesses better understand their customers.
 I'm currently located in Indianapolis, Indiana (EST) and working remotely.

 ---